traveling-desi/coding-challenge/README.md

 ![venmo-graph](images/sixtySecWin.png)

-* We use two global variables in the program: currVertexNumber	: This is the next vertex number in monotonically increasing order from 0,1,2,.... that can be assigned to a newly seen name. lastMaxTime		: This is the latest time for which we have seen a venmo payment and created an edge.
+* We use two global variables in the program:

+	currVertexNumber	: This is the next vertex number in monotonically increasing order from 0,1,2,.... that can be assigned to a newly seen name. lastMaxTime		: This is the latest time for which we have seen a venmo payment and created an edge.

 <b>Algortihm</b>

 * When the next payment is processed, read the Json object.
 Make sure all the fields are defined.
-If any empty field in Json then print out a warning
+If any empty field in Json then print out a warning.

 	Bad Input (IGNORED): {"created_time": "2016-03-29T06:04:40Z", "target": "Matt-Gysel", "actor": ""}

 * Map the actor and target to vertex numbers and store it in `vertexNameMap` if they have neve been seen before.
 Then create an edge which is a tuple of vertices the form `(v1,v2), where v1 < v2`.
 By enforcing an increasing order we can find the same non-directional edge even if the actor and target are interchanged.

 * Finally compare the timestamp (CT) of the payment with the `lastMaxTime` (MT).
 The result will  fall within the following three categories:

 	CT older than MT by more than 59 seconds	: Ignore the edge.
 The graph does not change.
 Write out the median degree of the graph.
 	CT older than MT by less than 59 seconds	: MT will not change.
 No edges need to be evicted.
 However a new edge is created in edgeGraph and timeIndex.
 If this edge already exists with an older timeStamp